wesleytao/notes/plan.md

 > **Weekly average: ~2,370 kcal/day.** Run this for 14–21 days before adjusting.
 If you're not losing ~0.7–1.0 lb/week on average, adjust down.
 If you're losing faster than 1.25 lb/week AND performance is tanking, adjust up.

+> **Calibration note:** Given your current lack of cardio and step tracking, your actual TDEE may be lower than expected.
+Be honest with tracking for the first 2–3 weeks and let the scale tell you if this starting point is right.

 ### Phase 2 — Weeks 15–8

 | Day Type | Calories | Protein | Fat | Carbs |